 UT Dallas offers a variety of on-campus prospective student events, including Scholar's Day for high school students, parents and transfer students and Preview Friday, designed specifically for transfer students.
 Campus tours are regularly scheduled at 10 a.m. and 2 p.m. on weekdays.
-Contact the office of Enrollment Services or visit the links to schedule your visit.
-Graduate students should contact Enrollment Services and the Arts and Technology graduate advisor, Chip Wood.
+Contact the Office of Admission and Enrollment or visit the links to schedule your visit. .

 Where can I find information on CLEP, AP and IB score credit?

 You may access the UT Dallas equivalency charts for these exams online or through the Office of Enrollment Services.
 Once admitted to the program, your scores will not automatically be applied to your transcript, so please make your academic advisor aware of any exams you have taken.

 How do I find out more information on housing and financial aid?

 The Enrollment Services office offers a section on its website entitled steps after being admitted in which links to housing, financial aid and enrollment information are available for freshman, transfer and graduate students.

 Current and Incoming Students: